yrsegal/MCEdit-Filters/README.md

-# MCEdit Filters by jgierer12
+# MCEdit Filters by jgierer12 and destruc7i0n

 Filters for MCEdit (http://www.mcedit.net) by jgierer12 and destruc7i0n